10 great horsey products that come personalised - Horse & Hound

 Equetech Custom cushion

-Design your own cushion from a range of colours on Equetech’s ‘design lab’ section on their website.
+Design your own cushion from a range of colours on Equetech’s ‘design lab’ section of its website.
 We think these would be great in your horsebox.

 RRP: £31.95